Take the stress out of finding a driving test with an intensive driving course

 APass4U offers you a guarantee of excellence when it comes to driving lessons in Essex so that you have the best chance of passing your driving test 1st time.
 Manual and automatic lessons are available.

-• All of our driving lessons in Essex can be tailored to your requirements.
+• Tailored for you: All of our driving lessons in Essex can be customised to suit your individual needs and learning pace.

 A family-run driving school